-Element/Feature: MECHANICAL SYSTEM, UTILITY SYSTEM, SERVICE EQUIPMENT & ELECTRICAL

-Preservation Restoration Reconstruction

-Rehabilitation

-Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work:

-All existing MEP systems will be replaced with new equipment and located to meet the requirements of the new design.

-Additions

-Use this section to describe the proposed scope of work for any additions.
-Describe the impact and the preservation treatment for any historic materials.
-Supplemental pages should be used to describe additional elements and features.
+Element/Feature : MECHANICAL SYSTEM, UTILITY SYSTEM, SERVICE EQUIPMENT & ELECTRICAL This involves: □ Preservation□ Restoration□ Reconstruction□ Rehabilitation Based on the condithe proposed work: tion and deficiencies outlined in the Physical Conditions Report, please describe in detail All existing MEP sy design. stems will be replaced with new equipment and located to meet the requirements of the new preservation treatm describe the proposed scope of work for any additions.
+Describe the impact and the ent for any historic materials.
+Supplemental pages should be used to describe additional res.
 Use supplemental pages if necessary.

-Element/Feature :

-This involves: Preservation Restoration

-Reconstruction Rehabilitation

-Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work:
+Element/Feature This involves: □ Preservation□ Restoration□ Reconstruction□ Rehabilitation Based on the condithe proposed work: tion and deficiencies outlined in the Physical Conditions Report, please describe in detail